PINO-GmbH/therame-webhook-endpoint/README.md

 # Therame API-signing example (Express + TypeScript)

 This folder contains a minimal Express app in TypeScript that verifies Therame webhook signatures.
-It mirrors the verification logic in the NestJS app at the repository root.

 ## Features